Skip to main content

 Adding a Location

-If you enter a location preceded by the words 'in', 'at' or '@', the location will be underlined.
+If you enter a location preceded by the words in, at or @, the location will be underlined.
 If you click on the location, you will have the option to select a structured location, which will insert the full address into the location field.
 Here are some examples:

 Breakfast with Bob tomorrow at 8am at Streamliner